Bearstorm/ha-xmrig-addon/README.md

    sudo apt update && sudo apt install msr-tools -y echo "msr" | sudo tee -a /etc/modules sudo modprobe msr

----

-In Home Assistant: Set Protection mode to OFF in the Add-on Info tab and restart.
+3.In Home Assistant: Set Protection mode to OFF in the Add-on Info tab and restart.

 For Home Assistant OS (HAOS)

-    Go to Settings -> Add-ons -> XMRig Miner.
+ 1. Go to Settings -> Add-ons -> XMRig Miner.

-    Open the Info tab.
+ 2. Open the Info tab.

-    Turn OFF "Protection mode".
+ 3. Turn OFF "Protection mode".

-    Restart the add-on.
+ 4. Restart the add-on.
 Note: Depending on the HAOS kernel version, MSR might be restricted by the OS itself.

+---

 ⚠️ Disclaimer & Risks